-LOAC does not provide any form of legal basis for the detention of personnel within a Non-International Armed Conflict ("NIAC").
+things) that the detention was unlawful because it was not authorized by a U.N.
+Security Council resolution and was impermissible under both LOAC and Article 5 of the European Convention on Human Rights.51 Of particular note here is that the court specifically stated that LOAC does not provide any form of legal basis for the detention of personnel within a Non-International Armed Conflict ("NIAC").52

 It is not just Britain's domestic courts that have been dealing with the issues of detention by British forces.
-In 2014, the ECHR in Hassan v. the United Kingdom held that the European Convention's safeguards against arbitrary detention apply during armed conflict (in this case a NIAC) and in an extraterritorial capacity.
-In Hassan, the Grand Chamber of the ECHR considered the detention of an individual by British forces during a period of active hostilities in Iraq, who had been detained as a possible combatant after being found on the roof of a building with an AK-47 rifle.
-The court found that the common effective control test, which considers a State's physical control of land, may also apply when there is total and exclusive control over an individual.
-Here, as British forces had effective control of the area, the court held that Hassan was within Britain's jurisdiction and, as such, was entitled to the same protections as if he were physically located in Britain's sovereign territory.
+In 2014, the ECHR in Hassan v. the United Kingdom held that the European Convention's safeguards against arbitrary detention apply during armed conflict (in this case a NIAC) and in an extraterritorial capacity.53 In Hassan, the Grand Chamber of the ECHR considered the detention of an individual by British forces during a period of active hostilities in Iraq, who had been detained as a possible combatant after being found on the roof of a building with an AK-47 rifle.54 The court found that the common effective control test, which considers a State's physical control of land, may also apply when there is total and exclusive control over an individual.55 Here, as British forces had effective control of the area, the court held that Hassan was within Britain's jurisdiction and, as such, was entitled to the same protections as if he were physically located in Britain's sovereign territory.56